invenhost/inventree-zapier/README.md

 Create an API-token in the admin interface and add set up the zapier integration in Zapier.com itself.

 ## License
 This project is licensed as MIT.
+Copy and do what you want - maybe tag your new plugin so others can find it.
+The more the merrier.

 ## State of the Code
 This is currently a PoC / 'beta' - at least till the Zapier App is published.
 Please feel free to file FRs, issues or just ideas.